-- 5.2.1 Full-time and qualified part-time employees shall accrue sick leave at the rate of .833 days per completed month.
-Unused sick leave may accumulate from year to year to a maximum accumulation of 120 days. - 5.2.2 Sick leave may be granted for absence required by the employee's serious illness or injury, or for the care required for the employee's immediate family, as provided in Section 6.0 of these policies.
+- 5.2.1 Full-time employees shall accrue sick leave at the rate of .833 days (6.664 hours) per completed month.
+Qualified part-time employees accrue sick leave monthly, on a prorated basis based on their regularly scheduled weekly hours.
+Unused sick leave may accumulate from year to year to a maximum accumulation of 960 hours. - 5.2.2 Sick leave may be granted for absence required by the employee's serious illness or injury, or for the care required for the employee's immediate family, as provided in Section 6.0 of these policies.
 Sick days are not payable upon termination. - 5.2.3 An employee requesting sick leave must notify the department manager, or appointing authority, as early as possible on the first day of absence from work.
-The department manager may require a physician's certification of the employee's inability to work, if the absence is of three days or more duration, or if there is a series of repeated absences over the prior year. - The Town of West Newbury's Sick Time Pool for Catastrophic Illness 5.2.4 Policy affords certain regular employees facing life threatening illness access to paid sick time donated by others after meeting specific criteria.
-Participation and/or utilization do not imply promise of continued Town of West Newbury 11 employment.
+The department manager may require a physician's certification of the employee's inability to work, if the absence is of three days or more duration, or if there is a series of repeated absences over the prior year. - 5.2.4 The Town of West Newbury's Sick Time Pool for Catastrophic Illness Policy affords certain regular employees facing life threatening illness access to paid sick time donated by others after meeting specific criteria.
+Participation and/or utilization do not imply promise of continued employment.
 The program is subject to availability and terms and conditions are subject to change without notice.